 The total costs of each plan will depend on what kind of plan you choose and how much you access care.
 Your monthly premium for the coverage year remains the same unless you have a change known as a qualifying life event.
 Beyond your monthly premium, there are other out-of-pocket expenses including deductibles, copayments and coinsurance.
 You can get all the details on the differences in our previous journal post.

 Once you hit an annual limit, known as the out-of-pocket maximum, all covered services will be paid 100% by your insurance provider.
-For 2023 marketplace plans, the out-of-pocket maximum is $9,100 for an individual and $18,200 for a family.
+This year’s marketplace plans, the out-of-pocket maximum is $9,100 for an individual and $18,200 for a family.

 Not sure which plan to choose?
 It’s about to get a whole lot easier thanks to HealthBird